wilsonmar/wilsonmar.github.io/_posts/2017-11-03-hashicorp-vault.md

 <a target="_blank" href="https://play.instruqt.com/study-room/invites/lkoiapro4tqp">These Enterprise Academy courses</a> are instructor-led, and primarily address the needs of Platform Operators using Enterprise Vault features.
 Individuals are signed up for these group classes using education credits as part of Enterprise Vault licensing.

 1. <a target="_blank" href="https://play.instruqt.com/study-room/invites/lkoiapro4tqp/HashiCorp-EA/tracks/approle-auth-method">AppRole Authentication Method</a>   - configure and use Vault's AppRole authentication method.
+See https://developer.hashicorp.com/vault/docs/concepts/response-wrapping

 2. <a target="_blank" href="https://play.instruqt.com/study-room/invites/lkoiapro4tqp/HashiCorp-EA/tracks/aws-auth-method">AWS Authentication Method</a>   - configure and use Vault's AWS authentication method, which uses AWS IAM credentials to authenticate EC2 instances, Lambda functions, etc.